 By simply listening to your body's cues and sensations each bite, you can prevent unwanted vomiting and ensure you're enjoying the right portion sizes.

 Mindful eating means you never decide in advance how much you’re going to eat.
 Rather, you evaluate how you feel after every single bite and gauge whether or not you should take the next bite.

 It's not ok to be a multitasker in the realm of food.
-When you eat, eat.
-When you watch tv, watch tv.
+Give your meal the attention it deserves, not your Instagram feed.